-A change in course structure, classroom assignments or in assignment of students to sections is not authorized without prior communication with and approval by the assistant principal of student services.
+A change in course structure, classroom assignments or in assignment of students to sections is not authorized without prior communication with and approval by the assistant principal and the Director of School Counseling.

 Teachers alone cannot assume the prerogative of changing the master schedule of the school.
 Changes in schedules are often made, but these are very important changes and must involve School Counseling and the administration.